 The growth in mobile adoption and digital engagement channels for health care has created new needs in health information security and consumer privacy and consent.
 Adoption of these new digital health solutions at scale is dependent on consumer trust and confidence, so it is imperative to design for privacy and consent and be committed to transparency when it comes to data.

 It’s clear that mobile is one of the key pieces of technology that can help us transform our fragmented health care system in service of consumers.
-In 2023, expect to see acceleration of mobile adoption in the health care system and transformation at an unprecedented pace – because adoption is high and the opportunities are endless.
+2023 saw significant growth in telemedicine and mobile health applications to meet the need for patient monitoring and increased accessibility to care.